 (left) Porta Romana; (centre/right) Porta Vehia

-In 1151 Gubbio was sieged by an alliance of eleven Umbrian towns and it managed to avoid disaster thanks to the prayers of St. Ubaldo, its bishop (see page one).
+In 1151 Gubbio was sieged by an alliance of eleven Umbrian towns and it managed to avoid disaster thanks to the leadership of St. Ubald, its bishope.
 The town however did not rely on divine protection solely as it was well protected by walls and towers.
 Because Gubbio lost its importance in the XIVth century they were never upgraded and they retain their medieval aspect.
 Porta Vehia, a gate of the ancient Umbrian town, inside the medieval enclosure and near Porta Romana, was probably used to block access to the upper town to enemies who had managed to seize the latter.

 Medieval buildings with a "Porta del Morto" (far left, more on this on a "Porta del Morto" at Gualdo Tadino)